Miracle1207/EconGym/document/Market Competition Issues/Q2-How-do-monopolies-affect-resources-and-welfare.md

 ### Rationale for Selected Roles

 **Individual →Ramsey Model**
-**​ Ramsey Model** is used to capture how price changes in a monopoly market influence household consumption decisions, focusing on differences across individuals rather than across age groups.
+Ramsey Model is used to capture how price changes in a monopoly market influence household consumption decisions, focusing on differences across individuals rather than across age groups.
 Although the Overlapping Generations (OLG) model accounts for intergenerational decision-making—e.g., younger individuals tend to save more for the future—the focus here is not on age-specific behavior, but rather on heterogeneity unrelated to the life stage.

 **Government → Fiscal Authority**
 The Treasury Department may implement price control policies to ensure market fairness and balance social welfare under monopolistic conditions.

 **Firm → Monopoly**
-The model studies how monopolistic pricing behavior influences market competition and broader socioeconomic outcomes.
+The firm sets a monopoly price, thereby impacting households and further influencing society as a whole.

 **Bank → Non-Profit Platform**
 These sets ensure the efficiency of capital markets and help analyze the indirect effects of monopoly structures on the financial system.